-Computer Science is the fastest growing industry affecting business now and will be in the next decade.
+Computer Science is the fastest growing industry affecting the business world, now and increasingly in the next decade.
+Many industries use Computer Science in job roles that are constantly evolving.
 It is an intensely creative subject that combines invention with excitement.
 A career in computer science opens up great opportunities for women who want to make a difference all around the world.
-There are many professional opportunities and the salary is above average.
+There are many professional opportunities and the salary is very competitive.